Diverge & Bloom

 Specialized Treatment for OCD

-It's exhausting getting caught up in cycles of over-thinking, "what ifs," and overwhelm.
+It's exhausting getting caught up in cycles of over-thinking, "what-ifs," and overwhelm.
 It's lonely only relying on yourself because that's what you're "supposed" to do or out of fear of what others will think.
 It's tiring to always be worrying about getting it "wrong" or not doing "enough."
 These experiences can be so isolating, and they can make it harder and harder to face the day.

 You can have the support you need to develop skills and insight to be better able to manage anxiety with self-compassion and flexibility.
-Using an eclectic approach, Katie can support you in exploring the roots and patterns of your anxiety, helping you feel more grounded, confident, and connected to yourself beyond achievement and productivity.
+Using an eclectic approach, I can support you in exploring the roots and patterns of your anxiety, helping you feel more grounded, confident, and connected to yourself beyond achievement and productivity.

 Anxiety & Perfectionism